conie151/conie151.github.io/posts/Notes/TheAbsoluteBeginner'sGuideToCybersecurity.md

 _How can an "intruder" get past the gameras, guards, and walls of my castle?_:

+## The top 3 _Most_ common Intrusion Malware:

 Virus: The _sneaky_ infiltrator → The _Virus_ is a _Spy_ who infiltrates the castle _disguised as a trusted messenger_

 > **_A Computer Virus_** is a piece of code that attaches itself to a legitimate program/file.
 When you run the _infected_ program, the virus activates and spreads, like a disguised messenger spreading chaos within the castle.
+> The virus replicates itself and attaches to other executable files.
+Most viruses require end-user interaction, can modify or delete data, and avoid detection.
+Most viruses are spread via emails, network sharing, optical disks or USB drives.

 Trojan Horse: The _Deceptive_ Gift → The _Trojan Horse_ is a _Seemingly innocent gift_ left at the castle gates by an _unknown source._

 >**_A Trojan Horse_** is Malware disguised as a legitimate file or program.
 Like the legendary wooden horse to infitrate Troy, it tricks the user into installing it, giving unauthorized access to the attacker.
 The Deceptive package carries a hidden threat.
+> Trojans are most often found in image files, audio files, or games.
+They explout your user priveleges to sneak malware onto a user's system.

 Worm: The Secret _Tunnel_ Digger → The _Worm_ is a _sneaky_ creature that _digs_ secret tunnels _connecting different parts of the castle._

 >**_A Computer Worm_** is a _standalone_ program that replicates itself to spread accross the network.
 It _doesn't need a host file_ to attach to - Just like secret tunnel systems don't rely on existing structures.
 Works can _rapidly spread through interconnected systems_, like tunnels weaving through the castle's different sections.
+> Worms do not require user participation after the initial infection, and they spread very quickly over the network.
+All Worms contain malicious code to cause damage to computer systems or networks.
+> ★ Worms are responsible for some of the most devastating attacks on the internet.
+For example, in 2001, the Code Red Worm infected 3000,000+ servers in 19 hours.

+## _Additional_ Types of Malware
+_What is Malware?_: Malware, or malicious software, is code that can be used to steal data, bypass access controls, or cause harm to compromise a system. **More types of malware are:**
+- **Spyware**: Monitors online activity, logging your typing, clicking, and data.
+It does this by _modifying_ the _security settings on your devices_, often buldling with a legitimate software or a Trojan Horse.
+- **Adware**: Automatically delivers ads to a user, mostly on a web browser.
+It commonly comes with spyware, and is often installed with some versions of (vulnerable) software.
+- **Scareware**: Scaring you through OS- style window warnings that tell you that your system is at risk.
+When the program is executed, you get infected with malware.
+- **Rootkit**: Malware that modifies the OS and creates a backdoor (or a means for the attacker to gain remote access to your computer system that is hard to detect).
+Most rootkits take advantage of software vulnerabilities to gain access ("privelege escalation") and modify system files.
+They can also modify system forensics and monitoring tools, making it hard to detect.
+- **Ransomeware**: Encryts your data so that you can't access it until you make a payment.
+Often spreats through phishing email attachments or through a software vulnerability.

 **Cybersecurity encompasses a wide range of technologies, Processes, and practices designed to safegaurd our digital world.**